Munchausen syndrome by proxy

 No one is sure what causes Munchausen syndrome by proxy.
 Sometimes, the person was abused as a child or has Munchausen syndrome (fake illness for themselves).

-The mother can do extreme things to fake symptoms of illness in her child.
-For example, she may:
+The caretaker can do extreme things to fake symptoms of illness in the child.
+For example, the caretaker may:

 What are signs in a child?